Skills for the Future

 The mentoring programme aims to support the trainees to formulate goals and identify and take opportunities to develop their skills and experience.
 The mentoring relationships are being supported by the Museums Association, who have developed a comprehensive one day induction workshop and half day mid-way support session for mentors.

 Apply to be a mentor

 Developing the capacity of the sector to deliver accredited work based learning

 Skills for Success will build the capacity of the sector to deliver accredited vocational qualifications by creating an MGS assessment centre and training sector professionals as assessors and internal verifiers.
 These assessors and verifiers will be able to use their skills for the benefit of the sector after the project is completed.
-If you are interested in building the capacity of your organisation to deliver accredited vocational qualifications, the Vocational Pathways Fund can support your plans.

 Heritage Horizons and the MGS Interns Programme